AndyWhelan/DCU-Project-2025/README.md

 * Source centred at `( tx_d, tx_h )`,
 * Reflection point `( rx_d, rx_h )` varies between `( rx_init_d, rx_init_h )` and `( rx_final_d, rx_final_h )`,
 ## Assumptions
-* Rx at reflection point currently treated as point source,
+* Rx at reflection point currently treated as a point. **Adjust to either be of fixed length or with a radius of tolerance?**
 * No assumption yet on Tx radiation pattern (just calculation of reflectance for a given ray).

 # Folders/Files